OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

    ```

    ```
-   server.key // the keyfile
+   server.key // the key file
    ```

    > **Note:** <br />
-   `server.crt` and `server.key` must be present in the project root - they will be picked up automatically at runtime.
+   The `server.crt` and `server.key` files must be present in the project root - they will be picked up automatically at runtime.
 To use an alternate path see [`certconf.js`](/certconf.js).

 5. Install the dependencies running the following command: